niinortey12/Alsamband/README.md

 ## Deployment

-The websie was deployed using Git and Github (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
 -The website was deployed to the branch master on Github.

 ### Media
-- The photos used in this site were obtained from the websites below:
+- The photos used in this site were obtained from the link below:
 [facebook](https://www.facebook.com/pg/hillsongunited/photos/?tab=album&album_id=492871885812&ref=page_internal)
 [Instagram](https://www.instagram.com/hillsong/)